chocolatey-community/chocolatey-oneget/README.md

   * [x] UnInstall-Package
   * [ ] Download-Package - IN PROGRESS

-Not implemented
+## Not implemented
 * Trusted package sources
 * Disable package source
 * Custom credentials in Find-Package

-## C# implementation - OBSOLETE

-The provider written in C# is obsolete.
-Requires windows SDK, which contains mt.exe to be able compile the project.
-No future development here is expected.
-Related files will be remoted later.

-### Development Requires:

-* Visual Studio 2013+
-* Any official PackageManagement build from February 2015 or later.
+* Advanced chocolatey switches

 ## Contribution

-**NOTE:** Seeking maintainers to help finish this Provider.
+> **NOTE:** Seeking maintainers to help finish this Provider.
 Please inquire on the issues list or on Gitter (see the chat room below).
 Thanks!

 Come join in the conversation about Chocolatey in our Gitter Chat Room.